-Often, the candidates pick themselves, as they are often those children or relatives who have already been caring for, or managing the day to day needs of, the Donor.
+Often, the candidates pick themselves, as they are often those children or relatives who have already been caring for, or managing, the day to day needs of the Donor.

 Anticipate the Delay in Registration

 In cases where Donors are terminally ill, it is often a dilemma as to whether to submit an application, but most are submitted in the hope that the Donor will indeed survive the registration process.
-From the point of view of the close relative Attorney and the Practitioner, this delay is unfortunate and the cause of some practical difficulties.
-By removing the risk to a small percentage of “vulnerable” people being abused by fraudulent Attorneys who took advantage of the ‘immediate’ validity of the former EPA has its price – namely, delay, where, in the majority of ‘ordinary’ cases loved ones are in need of an ‘immediate’ solution to their problem.
+From the point of view of close relatives and the legal Practitioner, this delay is unfortunate and the source of some practical difficulties.
+Protecting the small percentage of “vulnerable” people who could be abused by fraudulent Attorneys who would be looking to take advantage of the fact that the LPA’s predecessor, the EPA, was effective from the moment it was signed, has its price – namely, delay, where, in the majority of ‘ordinary’ cases, loved ones are in need of an ‘immediate’ solution to their problem.